gridstatus/gridstatus/README.md

     </a>
 </p>

 `gridstatus` is a Python library that provides a uniform API for accessing electricity supply, demand, and pricing data for the major Independent System Operators (ISOs) in the United States.
-It currently supports data from CAISO, SPP, ISONE, MISO, Ercot, NYISO, and PJM.
+It currently supports data from CAISO, SPP, ISONE, MISO, ERCOT, NYISO, PJM, IESO,  and the EIA.

 ## GridStatus.io and Hosted API
-To preview some of the data this library provide access to, visit [GridStatus.io](https://www.gridstatus.io/).
+To preview some of the data this library provides access to, visit [GridStatus.io](https://www.gridstatus.io/).

 If you are trying to use our hosted API, you might want to check out the gridstatusio library [here](https://github.com/gridstatus/gridstatusio).